martin5709/Group83-MLOps-02476/reports/README.md

 Large amount of times were dedicated to connect different services which also was hard to debug and the debugging process itself was error prone, as machines sometimes tend to differ in subtle ways.

-We also saw some problems in the subtlety between git and github when using hte command line, e.g. some commands are not available just using git and the workflow of github took a while to setup.
+We also saw some problems in the subtlety between git and github when using the command line, e.g. some commands are not available just using git and the workflow of github took a while to setup.

 A challenge of this project was getting docker containers to run in the cloud.
 The reason for this struggle was 3-fold.
 For one, building docker containers just takes a while, for us this means that any debugging just took ages, as a single deplyment to the cloud could take upto 25 minutes, before we got our error message, and could revisit the problem.